Welcome to the Getting Started tutorial for Zeebe and Operate.

 Below are the components you'll use in the tutorial.
 The easiest way to run them is to download Camunda Modeler and use the

 operate docker-compose profile in the zeebe-docker-compose repository.
 Further instructions for using Zeebe with Docker can be found in the README.md file in that repository.

 You can also download the full distributions for these components, instead of running them with Docker.

 - Zeebe Distribution: The Zeebe distribution contains the workflow engine where we'll deploy our process model; the engine is also responsible for managing the state of active process instances.
 Included in the distro is the Zeebe CLI, which we'll use throughout the tutorial.
-Use the latest release.
+Please use Zeebe 0.20.0.

 - Camunda Operate: An operations tool for monitoring and troubleshooting live process instances in Zeebe.
 Operate is currently available for free and unrestricted non-production use.

-- Elasticsearch 7.x: An open-source distributed datastore that can connect to Zeebe to store process data for auditing, visualization, analysis, etc. Camunda Operate uses Elasticsearch as its underlying datastore, which is why you need to download Elasticsearch to complete this tutorial.
-Currently, 7.x is the minimum mandatory version with Zeebe 1.x.
-With version 0.20.0 (currently used in our tutorial,) you may use 6.x.
+- Elasticsearch 6.8.0: An open-source distributed datastore that can connect to Zeebe to store process data for auditing, visualization, analysis, etc. Camunda Operate uses Elasticsearch as its underlying datastore, which is why you need to download Elasticsearch to complete this tutorial.
+Operate and Zeebe are compatible with Elasticsearch 6.8.0.

-If you're already familiar with BPMN and how to create a BPMN model in Camunda Modeler, you can find the finished model we create during the tutorial here: Zeebe Getting Started Tutorial Process Model.
+In case you're already familiar with BPMN and how to create a BPMN model in Camunda Modeler, you can find the finished model that we create during the tutorial here: Zeebe Getting Started Tutorial Process Model.

 If you're using the finished model we provide rather than building your own, you can also move ahead to section 3.3: Deploy a Process.